International Christian University: Demographics

 As of 2011, ICU had 2851 undergraduates studying in the College of Liberal Arts, with 1041 male students and 1810 female students.
 The ICU Graduate School had 150 students, with 64 men and 86 women.
 90.5% of ICU's undergraduate and graduate students are Japanese citizens, and the remainder represent 44 countries.
-Many returnee Japanese students that have lived overseas, also known as kikokushijo (帰国子女), make up the student body.
+Many returnee Japanese students who have lived overseas, also known as kikokushijo (帰国子女), make up the student body.

 The majority of ICU students live off-campus, either at home with their families or in apartments.
 As of 2010, about 600 students were living on campus.

 International Education Exchange Programs

 More than half of the students participate in study abroad programs during their time at ICU.
 The percentage of students who study abroad through ICU programs before they graduate is 55.5% (in 2014).
 Students who come from abroad to study at ICU on a year-long exchange program are referred to as OYRs (One Year Regulars).